dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <h2>Socialist Feminist Working Group</h2>
             <h5>Facilitator: Jane D. (she/her)</h5>
             <hr>
            <p>Birmingham DSA's Socialist Feminist Working Group (SocFem) aims to bring a more prominent feminist perspective to Bham DSA and a socialist perspective to the mainstream feminist movement as it exists in the Birmingham and Tuscaloosa metropolitan areas.
+To do this, we provide material support for intersectional feminist organizations in the Birmingham and Tuscaloosa metropolitan areas, including <a href="http://takebhm.org">Transgender Advocates Knowledgeable Empowering (TAKE)</a>, among other tactics and strategies.

            <p>To contact the Socialist Feminist Working Group, e-mail <a href="mailto:socfem@bhamdsa.org?subject=Question for SocFem Working Group">socfem@bhamdsa.org</a>.